robmoore-i/one-to-one/README.md

   ones like web sockets.
-When building using unfamiliar tools (I am new to OCaml), sticking to simpler use-cases can be the difference between delivering working software on time, versus using up your time in wrestling with documentation-less, example-less dependencies.
+When building using unfamiliar tools (I am new to OCaml), sticking to simpler use-cases can be the difference between delivering working software on time, versus using up your time in wrestling with documentation-less, example-less third party libraries.

 Cons:

 - As a protocol for this functionality, it would be a valid criticism to say that HTTP as a whole is heavyweight.
-- Using plain HTTP isn't inherently bidirectional, as opposed to something like web sockets, which would be a more natural fit for this problem.
+- Using plain HTTP isn't inherently bidirectional, as opposed to something like web sockets, which I think would be a more natural fit for this problem.

 #### Program interface: Interactive